-It is estimated that each grower will employ an average of 2.0 employees with a combined annual wage of \$126,800 (rounded).
+It is estimated that each grower will employ nearly 2.0 full-time equivalent employees with a combined annual wage of \$126,800 (rounded).
 Exhibit A2 at the back of this memorandum provides a detailed estimate of the direct grower impacts by project phase.